 Back in the summer, we flew into Bologna Airport, Italy, and headed straight to the Avis desk to pick up our keys.
 We had a long drive ahead to get to our accommodation in Tuscany and were pleasantly surprised by the speed in which our booking was dealt with.
 Even though the lovely folks at Avis UK had kindly given us complimentary car hire, once we added on the extra insurance and the sat nav hire for the week, we still had to pay a hefty bill.

 And that’s the problem with car hire abroad.
-It’s never as simple or straightforward as just grabbing the keys and driving off is it?
-So this is a round-up of MTM’s top tips to make hiring a car abroad as stress-free as possible.
+It’s never as simple or straightforward as just grabbing the keys and driving off, is it?
+So this is a round-up of stress-free car hire tips to make getting a car rental abroad as hassle-free as possible.

 Watch out, hidden extras!

 Comparison sites are all good and well, but the prices that are quoted never include the extras – such as excess waiver charges, additional driver charges, baby/child seat charges, roof rack charges – the list goes on.
 Always be aware that what first appears to be a reasonable price, is, in fact, the starting price.

 And you will get a pressurised sales pitch, as well as scaremongering to why you should get extra insurance if you’re at a desk in person.

 You can stand your ground and refuse.
 But be warned, in Italy, we were persuaded into getting accidental damage insurance and, while annoyed at first, we actually had a small smash during our stay and saved ourselves a €1,000 excess bill.
 So accidents can happen…

 BUT, that doesn’t mean you have to pay over the odds.
 My advice, purchase car hire excess insurance in the UK before you travel – it’s so much cheaper and will give you peace of mind.